 The proposed bill, if enacted, would amend current statutes governing the State Board of Chiropractic Examiners by adding new grounds for disciplinary action against licensed chiropractors.
-Specifically, it would introduce provisions that classify the act of dividing professional fees or providing consideration for patient referrals between chiropractors and other health professionals as grounds for disciplinary action, unless such arrangements occur within bona fide employment or partnership contexts.
+Specifically, it would introduce provisions that classify the act of dividing professional fees or providing consideration for patient referrals between chiropractors and other health professionals as grounds for disciplinary action, unless such arrangements occur within a bona fide employment or partnership context.
 Additionally, the bill would establish harassment, exploitation, or retaliation against patients or others involved in disciplinary proceedings as actionable offenses.

-Introduced Version: 32-924
+Statutes affected: Introduced Version: 32-924

 House Engrossed Version: 32-924